-A: Since the EFC tables that operate in the background for the template are based on FAFSA data, we must wait until the 2015-16 data is publically released before adding the academic year to the template.
+A: Since the EFC tables that operate in the background for the template are based on FAFSA data, we must wait until the 2017-18 data is publicly released before adding the academic year to the template.
 The Department anticipates making updated templates available annually in January.

 Q: What if my largest program is not Title IV-eligible (Program institutions